The Raising Children Network website scrutinises all sponsorship offers to avoid relationships with commercial organisations that market to

 - Promotion of the sponsorship demonstrates honesty and integrity.

 - Sponsors are not offered and do not receive returns greater than the level of sponsorship.
-RCN consortium members determine and agree on what benefit is reasonable for the sponsors to expect, consistent with the Sponsorship Policy.
+Raising Children Network consortium members determine and agree on what benefit is reasonable for the sponsors to expect, consistent with the Sponsorship Policy.

 - The sponsorship agreement withstands scrutiny by the Australian Government and the Australian public.

-- The sponsorship does not and will not dilute the effectiveness of the RCN website or its messages.
-Sponsors cannot influence the messages of RCN.
+- The sponsorship does not and will not dilute the effectiveness of the Raising Children Network website or its messages.
+Sponsors cannot influence the messages of the Raising Children Network.

-- The sponsorship does not and will not bring adverse publicity to RCN and its services and projects.
+- The sponsorship does not and will not bring adverse publicity to the Raising Children Network and its services and projects.

-- Employees of RCN and employees of RCN consortium members do not benefit personally from sponsorship arrangements.
+- Employees of the Raising Children Network and employees of Raising Children Network consortium members do not benefit personally from sponsorship arrangements.

-- RCN will avoid sponsors whose primary marketing target is parents, for example those who sell products for children, such as nappies, baby food, toys, electronic games, shoes or clothes.
+The Raising Children Network will avoid sponsors whose primary marketing target is parents – for example, those who sell products for children, such as nappies, baby food, toys, electronic games, shoes or clothes.